-AI accelerates and augments human work, but most output from AI-powered systems should still be reviewed for accuracy (AI — like the data it’s trained on — can be wrong).
+AI accelerates and augments human work, but most output from AI-powered systems should still be reviewed for accuracy (such as the data AI is trained on can be wrong).

 How can AI help create jobs and scale a business?

 As AI expands its footprint in the business world, new jobs will emerge that require AI expertise.
-In fact, the responsibilities of working with AI are already creating new roles, such as the Prompt Engineers working with ChatGPT, the Business Intelligence Developers working on AI analytics dashboards, and the AI-savvy digital marketers deploying the technology to segment email audiences and optimize ad strategies.
+In fact, the responsibilities of working with AI are already creating new roles, such as the Prompt Engineers working with ChatGPT, the Business Intelligence Developers working on AI analytics dashboards and the AI-savvy digital marketers deploying the technology to segment email audiences and optimise ad strategies.

-Manufacturers, for example, can use AI to analyze sensor-collected data so they can better understand their machinery and forecast when it will fail.
+Manufacturers, for example, can use AI to analyse sensor-collected data, so they can better understand their machinery and forecast when it will fail.
 They can then apply predictive maintenance strategies to help the machinery last longer and cost their business less.
-Businesses of all types can use AI to help them calculate optimal prices for their products based on customer buying histories, competitor prices, and other information.
+Businesses of all types can use AI to help them calculate optimal prices for their products based on customer buying histories, competitor prices and other information.

 Leveraging the benefits of AI in business

-According to PwC, organizations that are considered leaders in the AI space are focusing on realizing substantial AI value of increased productivity through automation (44%), improved decision-making (41%), and improved customer experience (40%), among other initiatives.
+According to PwC, organisations that are considered leaders in the AI space are focusing on realising substantial AI value of increased productivity through automation (44%), improved decision-making (41%) and improved customer experience (40%), among other initiatives.